-Dental implants act as tooth roots to support restorations like crowns and dentures and prevent jawbone atrophy.
+Dental implants replace tooth roots to support restorations like crowns and dentures and prevent jawbone atrophy.

-If you're considering this dental procedure, you're likely wondering about dental implant recovery.
+If you're considering this modern solution for tooth loss, you're likely wondering about the dental implant recovery process.

 Serving Kansas City, MO, Matthew A. Turner DDS, PC prioritizes patient education and wants you to understand what healing will entail.